 As a platform, Nuxeo affords you manifold opportunities to transform your business.
 We give you the ability to deliver new products in record time and protect you from future uncertainty by allowing the swift interchange of individual services when the next greatest technology comes along.
 You can leverage countless complimentary services available through a global array of organizations and developers.
 And what’s more, we empower you to expand your revenue potential by becoming a platform yourself!

-So regardless of whether you’re seeking to address your information management concerns, or looking for a way to bring content and data together via a services-based architecture that will fundamentally transform your current business models, the Nuxeo platform can transform and future-proof your business from the bottom to the top.
+So regardless of whether you’re seeking to find legacy modernization solutions, or looking for a way to bring content and data together via a content services architecture that will fundamentally transform your current business models, the Nuxeo platform can transform and future-proof your business from the bottom to the top.